On the 4d superconformal index near roots of unity: Bulk and Localized contributions: Introduction and summary of results

-\paragraph{A couple of examples of sectors~$\alpha$} Given a selection of subsets~$(i,j)_{bits}$ and~$(i,j)_{bulk}$ a sector~$\alpha$ is (essentially) defined by assigning \emph{vector}($v$), \emph{chiral}($c$)\,, and \emph{auxliary}($b^{\prime}$) bits to the elements of~$(i,j)_{bits}\,$.
-For instance, one can take~$(i,j)_{bulk}$ to be the~\emph{null set}, i.e. $N_{b}=0\,$, and assign only~$v$'s to the~$(i,j)_{bits}\,$.
-In that case we will say that~$\alpha$ is the \emph{maximally-symmetric sector}.
+\paragraph{A couple of examples of sectors~$\alpha$} A sector~$\alpha$ is defined by a selection of two partitions~$\lambda$ and $\widetilde{\lambda}$ and a distribution of \emph{vector} ($v$), \emph{chiral} ($c$)\,, and \emph{auxiliary} ($b^{\prime}$) bit positions in the definitions of bit domains,~\eqref{eq:BitsInterval}.
+For instance, one can take the trivial partition~$\lambda=0$, which imply~$\widetilde{\lambda}=N-1\,$, and then take only vector bits~$v$.
+Such sector~$\alpha$ is called the \emph{maximally-symmetric sector}.
 This is the sector with the leading exponential Casimir pre-factor, the one corresponding to the exponential of the entropy function of the dual black hole,~\eqref{LeadingBehaviour}.
+Subsection~\ref{MaximallySymmetricSector} will study this example.

-Another possiblity is to assign a~$v$ to a single pair, say to~$(i,j)=(1,2)\,$, and let every other factor~$I(v_{ij})$ be in the bulk, which corresponds to assuming~$N_b=N-2\,$.
-This last sector~$\alpha$ corresponds to a set of~$SU(2)$ Chern-Simons partition functions at quantum corrected level~$k=2\,$, as follows from the master formula~\eqref{IntegralBlocks}.
-Non~\emph{maximally symmetric}~$\alpha$'s will be called~\emph{symmetry-breaking} sectors.
-We will explain the origin of this terminology in the following subsection.
+Another possibility is to assign a vector bit position~$v$ to a single seed, say to the~$v_{1,2}$ and let every other seed~$v_{ij}$ to be in the bulk, which corresponds to assuming two partitions of unit length,~$\lambda=N-2\,$ and~$\widetilde{\lambda}=1$.
+This last sector~$\alpha$ corresponds to an ensemble over~$SU(2)$ Chern-Simons partition functions at quantum corrected level~$k=2\,$, as follows from the master formula~\eqref{IntegralBlocks}.~\emph{Non maximally symmetric}~$\alpha$'s like the latter will be called~\emph{symmetry-breaking} sectors.